LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 ```
     {% include alerts/tip.html content="The file may not be named identically to what stands in this command, so adjust accordingly.
 If the file is wrapped in a zip or tar file, extract the file first, because Heimdall is not going to do it for you." %}
 4. A blue transfer bar will appear on the device showing the recovery image being flashed.
+    {% include alerts/tip.html content="Note that the phone will keep on saying \"Downloading...
+Do not turn off target!!\" even after the download is finished.
+This is due to the --no-reboot argument we gave to Heimdall.
+When the status message top left on the phone says it is done, you can continue." %}
 5. Unplug the USB cable from your device.
 6. Manually reboot into recovery, this may require pulling the device's battery out and putting it back in, or if you have a non-removable battery, press the Volume Down + Power buttons for 8~10 seconds until the screen turns black & release the buttons *immediately* when it does, then boot to recovery:
     * {{ device.recovery_boot }}